saiyaman28/WebApp-ECommerce-delFonso/README.md

 1. Clone the repository to your local machine.
 2. Download the XAMPP and install the application.
 Please install the application in default installation directory only. <br />
    Link: https://www.apachefriends.org/download.html
-4. Copy the downloaded file to (assuming that you install the application to Local Disk C):
+4. Copy the "PE" folder to (assuming that you install the application to Local Disk C):
 C:\This PC\xampp\htdocs
 5. Open the application and start Apache and MySQL.
 6. Click the admin under MySQL.